 - For VAT purposes, the sale or disposal of goods, or the rendering of services is called supplies. - When a business that is registered for VAT supplies goods or services, VAT is charged and collected by the business, the VAT on these supplies or sales is called output tax. - When a business that is registered for VAT purchases goods or services, the VAT incurred on these supplies received or purchases is called input tax. - At the end of each tax period, the VAT due is arrived at by deducting the total input tax on supplies received (purchases), from the total output tax on supplies made (sales). - Where the output tax exceeds the input tax for the period, the difference must be paid to ZRA. - If the input tax exceeds the output tax, a VAT refund is due.
-VAT refunds will normally be made within thirty (30) days from the date of lodgement of the return.
 However, if a taxable supplier has outstanding tax liabilities, the refund may be used to offset against such liabilities.